open-traffic-generator/otg-examples/kne/bgp-ceos/README.md

 # KNE Lab with BGP and traffic via Arista cEOSLab as a DUT

 ## Overview
 This lab demonstrates validation of Arista cEOSLab DUT for basic BGP peering, prefix announcements and passing of traffic between announced subnets.
-To run OTG protocols and flows, [Keysight Elastic Network Generator](https://www.keysight.com/us/en/products/network-test/protocol-load-test/keysight-elastic-network-generator.html) is used.
+To run OTG protocols and flows, [Keysight Elastic Network Generator](https://www.keysight.com/us/en/products/network-test/protocol-load-test/keysight-elastic-network-generator.html) Community Edition with Ixia-c test ports is used.

 To run the lab, OpenConfig KNE is used on top of a KIND cluster – K8s environment running inside a single Docker container.